vrubleg/soundkeeper/ReadMe.txt

 - "Zero" plays stream of zeroes (like it was in Sound Keeper v1.0).
 It may be not enough for some hardware.
 - "Fluctuate" plays inaudible stream with lowest bit flipping from sample to sample.
 Used by default since v1.1.
 - "Sine" plays 1Hz sine wave at 1% volume.
 The frequency and amplitude can be changed.
 Useful for analog outputs.
-- "White" or "Brown" play white or brown noise, with the same parameters as the sine (except frequency).
+- "White", "Brown", or "Pink" play named noise, with the same parameters as the sine (except frequency).

 Sine and noise stream parameters:
 - F is frequency.
 Default: 1Hz.
 Applicable for the Sine only.